🧠 Exam Paper Leaks — The 1.40 KB Kernel That Eliminates the Early Final-Assembled Paper

 Even in a tiny script:

-- the paper appears only when structure is complete
+• the paper becomes structurally visible only when structure is complete

-- the paper does not appear before exam time
+• the paper does not become visible before exam time

-- the final paper appears from structure, not as a pre-declared object
+• the final assembled paper appears from structure, not as a pre-declared object

-- absence of paper is a valid structural state
+• absence of paper visibility is a valid structural state

 This is not secrecy.